Everyone is afraid of something, but it can be particularly difficult to overcome irrational fears and phobias.

 4. Learn Relaxation Techniques

 One of the worst parts of phobias is physical reactions, such as superficial breathing, quickened heartbeats, etc. This can make your fear worse than it already is.
-Relaxation techniques can be helpful in calming your panic.
-By breathing deeply from within the abdomen, you can reverse these physical sensations.

 5. Do It Anyway